lifeodyssey/demo/README.md

   - The total test coverages are only around 80% and the branch specified test coverages are only about 50%.
 This is extremely low in bff.
   - The apiTest is not implemented, and the integration test are not fully implemented
   - the config for in-memory mongodb (de.flapdoodle.mongodb.embedded.version) is showed in bff layer, which obviously should not appear here.
-  - BigDecimal: This class could handle the high precision calculation(more than 16 digit ) compared with Double, and should only be used for high precision calculation like money.
-This project use BigDecimal for 'Rate' in 'Rates' object.
 - The infra related config（like MongoDB, docker compose file） are all written in this repository, which should be in another repo use Infra-as-Code way